Fire and rescue services

 You can change currency and access ATMs at the airport and commercial banks in Honiara and other major centres.

-Areas affected by war include:
+Areas affected include:

 Driving without an IDP can void your travel and vehicle insurance.